dima-brook/w3f_application/xp.network.md

 XP.network is a codeless platform for building blockchain agnostic NFT DApps.
 XP.network allows non-developers to build their NFT marketplaces, galleries, museums and many more use-cases without coding.

-In order to synchronize communication between different [parachains](https://research.web3.foundation/en/latest/polkadot/XCMP/index.html) we want to build our own protocol which will be used by a network of XP.network pallets.
+In order to synchronize communication between different [parachains](https://research.web3.foundation/en/latest/polkadot/XCMP/index.html) we want to build our own protocol which will be used by a network of XP.network pallets, that can be attached to and be used by any parachain.

-Since it is currently hard to trace whether an incoming message is related to any previous transaction or request, we will elaborate a protocol that will enable such tracking by the "TOPIC ID".
-It will be a group of pallets, each acting like a “post office” from a post office network.
-They will all use our XP Relay Chain protocol.
+Since it is currently hard to trace whether an incoming message is related to any previous transaction or request, we will elaborate a protocol that will enable such tracking by the "TOPIC ID", which is especially useful when multiple transactions are executed between two blockchains.
+It will be a group of pallets, each acting like a “post office” in a post office network, all implementing our XP Relay Chain protocol.

-Since different blockchains may use different smart contract languages, we are aspiring to create an automated toolbox that will communicate via the Polkadot Relay Chain and will generate in the target pallet a valid code in Move, Solidity and Rust (Ink!) which could be further validated and compiled to byte-code to interact with the target blockchains.
-After the target blockchain has finished or rejected the transaction, the information about this is packed back into the reply XP Relay Chain protocol message and is sent back to the requesting pallet for passing it to the requesting blockchain.
+Since different blockchains may use different smart contract languages, we are developing an automated toolbox that will communicate via the Polkadot Relay Chain and will generate in the target pallet a valid code in Move, Solidity and Rust (Ink!) which is validated and compiled to byte-code to interact with the target blockchains.
+After the target blockchain has executed or rejected the transaction, the information about this is packed back into the reply XP Relay Chain protocol message and is sent back to the requesting pallet for passing it to the requesting blockchain.

 Because there's no NFT library in Move's standard library we will have to write it as part of this project.
-This will allow
+This will allow:
 1. other blockchains to call NFT smart contracts in Move,
 2. to run NFT smart contracts in other languages from Move.

 #### Integration

-All the NFT based applications built by our platform will be using the XP Relay Chain protocol we're building.

-The pallets (one for each parahcain / parathread) will act as a “post office network” supporting the protocol that enables nodes to keep track of the “topics”.
+Any parachain, parathread or bridge can attach our pallet and use its functionality.
+The pallets will act as a “post office network” supporting the protocol that enables nodes to keep track of the “Topics”.
 They will also "translate" the intentions of one parachain, regardless of its smart contract language, to a smart contract in the language of the target parachain / parathread.
+We're currently working on pallets for three smart contract languages: Move, Rust and Solidity.

+All the NFT based applications built by our codeless platform will be using the XP Relay Chain protocol we're building.

 ### Project Details

+The project is comprised of 2 large interdependant deliverables:

+1. The XP.network Relay Chain Protocol, which will enable parachains to communicate their smart contracts in a language agnostic "intention" format.
+It is designed to keep track of the "TOPIC" of negotiation.

+2. Three Substrate Pallet templates that will communicate with each other implementing the XP.network protocol and will convert their original Move, Solidity & Rust smart contract bytecodes to a language agnostic "intention".
+This "intention" will be sent as payload in a Relay Chain callback to the target XP.network pallet attached to a designated parachain.
+There, the "intention" will be converted to a smart contract of the target blockchain.
+Once the target blockchain responds, the initiating parachain gets notified according to the XP.network protocol.

-**XP Relay Chain Protocol** will be supported by a number of pallets, each acting as a “post office”.
+**XP Relay Chain Protocol** will be supported by a number of pallets, each acting as a “post office” for its parathread.
 A typical message will include:
 ```terminal
 {
 ID:                 id,               //required to identify that the other blockchain’s reply is related to this request,